Category Archives: The Craft of Writing

 An “at the same time in Bob’s apartment,” might not win you a Nobel prize but it will get the job done and if you vary it enough it will be perfect.
 You don’t need a whole scene if it’s not important.

-If you use a Scene or a Sequel is all about the dramatic potential of the event and the focus of the story.
+Whether to use a Scene or a Sequel is all about the dramatic potential of the event and the focus of the story.

 Drama can come both from hot action scenes and tense low key suspenseful scenes.
 If, on the other hand, it’s just transportation, use a Sequel.